kennarddh/babel-plugin-event-on-class-extend/README.md

 npm i -D babel-plugin-event-on-class-extend
 ```

-Add this plugin to your babel config or add it from the cli
+Add this plugin to your babel config file or add it from the cli

 ### Babel Config